giellalt/lang-smn/smn.md

 ### Remove Imperative

-* Some brave rules for removing Imprt
+* Some brave rules for removing Imprt not grc

 ### Verb or Noun?